Cgunter1/big-brother-bot/README.md

 # big-brother-bot
-This a discord bot that will moniter messages on a guild and make sure no one says anything not allowed.
+This a discord bot that will monitor messages on a guild and make sure no one says anything not allowed.
 If so, it either deletes it or edits it with a more appropriate word.

 # Goals
 1. Set Up the code, so it can read and detect words/phrases in messages.
 Limit of words per phrase would be like 3 (i.e. "Hello My World" would be a 3 worded phrase).